lrcfmd/Site-Net/README.md

 Implementation of "Site-Net: Using global self-attention and real-space supercells to capture long-range interactions in crystal structures" (https://arxiv.org/abs/2209.08190) using an additional computational trick to remove redundant calculations for identical sites.
+Implemented in pytorch lightning using hdf5 as the data storage solution.

 #### Requirements ####